tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/creating-virtual-network-juniper-vnc.rst

 **Related Documentation**

--  `Creating an Image for a Project in OpenStack Contrail`_
+-  `Creating an Image for a Project in OpenStack Tungsten Fabric`_

-.. _Creating a Network Policy—Juniper Networks Contrail:
+.. _Creating a Network Policy—Tungsten Fabric:

-.. _Creating an Image for a Project in OpenStack Contrail: creating-image-vnc.html
+.. _Creating an Image for a Project in OpenStack Tungsten Fabric: creating-image-vnc.html

 .. |s042494.png| image:: s042494.png